survos/survos-documentation-orig/modules/survey-types/sms_single.rst

 ..
 This file was automatically generated from SCRIPT_NAME -- do not modify it except to change the relevant twig file!

-..  _single_staypoint_type:
+..  _sms_single_type:

-Create staypoint Surveys
+One-time SMS Surveys
 =======================================
-Geographic Boundary plus metadata
+Welcome message, Phone verification code

 Basic Workflow
 -------------------------
-* Configure a Create staypoint Survey
+* Configure a One-time SMS Survey
 * Design Survey Questions
 * Preview with Dummy Data
 * Activate